LSSTDESC/libradtranpy/README.md

 ### To use libradtran inside librandtranpy wrapper

-Environnement variable **LIBRADTRANDIR** must be set to libradtran installation path under which one have each of these directories:
+Environnement variable **LIBRADTRANDIR** must be set to ``libRadtran`` installation path under which one have each of these directories:

 - /bin
 - /share/libratran/data